Eray594/MudForge/README.md

 ---

 > [!WARNING]
-> Before using MudForge, ensure that **MudBlazor** is successfully installed in your project. https://mudblazor.com/getting-started/installation#using-templates
+> Before using MudForge, ensure that **MudBlazor** is successfully installed in your project.
+[MudBlazor Installation Guide](https://mudblazor.com/getting-started/installation#using-templates)

 ## 📦 **Installation**